Stadiums of AFC Ajax: 1934–1996: De Meer

 "The value of a football stadium is not defined by its construction costs, but rather by the team that plays in it".
-It was with this thought in mind that the board approached the planning and development of what would become Ajax's second stadium.
-Becoming its home grounds for the next 62 years.
+It was with this thought in mind that the board approached the planning and development of what would become Ajax's second stadium and its home ground for the next 62 years.

-"De Meer Stadion", as the stadium became known, was the home grounds for Dutch football players such as Piet van Reenen, Wim Anderiesen, Rinus Michels, Sjaak Swart, Henk Groot, Johan Cruijff, Piet Keizer, Marco van Basten and countless others.
+"De Meer Stadion", as the stadium became known, was the home ground for Dutch football players such as Piet van Reenen, Wim Anderiesen, Rinus Michels, Sjaak Swart, Henk Groot, Johan Cruijff, Piet Keizer, Marco van Basten and countless others.

 Success, as well as pressure from the league, forced the club to relocate once more in order to accommodate the high attendance, as well as to avoid the necessary annual repair costs of their first stadium.
 In addition the city of Amsterdam were interested in the property in Watergraafsmeer for further housing development.
-The club decided to move to the nearby Hoeve Voorland on the MIddenweg, across from Betondorp.
+The club decided to move to the nearby Hoeve Voorland on the Middenweg, across from Betondorp.
 Again the architect of the stadium, Daan Roodenburgh, by now a member of the board at the club, was assigned by chairman Koolhaas to design a new stadium with a budget of ƒ300,000.
 The costs to build the stadium were covered by all club members, including the players.

 The new stadium was opened on 9 December 1934.
 The first match contested at the new stadium was a friendly match against the now defunct Stade Français from Paris which Ajax won, 5–1.
 Despite lighting fixtures not being added until 1971, the stadium was exemplary in its design, with a roofed section which was quite unique at its time.
 The capacity of the stadium was expanded from 22,000 to 29,500 attendees over the years.

-In 1965, the sitting stands across from the honorary stands were renamed to the "Reyenoldstribune" in honor of head coach Jack Reynolds, who served 25 years at the club.
+In 1965, the sitting stands across from the honorary stands were renamed to the "Reynoldstribune" in honor of head coach Jack Reynolds, who served 25 years at the club.
 In 1968, the Ajax Restaurant was built at the main entrance, and by 1985 all sitting and standing options in the stadium were fully covered.
 A year later the first skyboxes were built.
 The final change occurred in 1988, when the press stands were rebuilt into the main stands, which were renamed the "Jaap van Praagtribune" in honor of former chairman Jaap van Praag, who had died a year prior.

 By the end of the eighties, the club's home ground had been outgrown.
 Considered a danger to the public, due to heightened vandalism during matches, circumstances forced the club to find a new home, with UEFA ruling that no more standing tribunes would be allowed, and the stadium regarded as too small to contain the hardcore supporters, with many expressing sorrow and pain for having to relocate once more.